 BODWÉWADMI KTËGAN EXPANSION

 It has been an outstanding year for Bodwéwadmi Ktëgan (Potawatomi Farm) being able to provide Forest County Potawatomi (FCP) tribal members and departments with healthy protein options along with fresh produce for everyday meals.
-The farm is becoming a self-sustaining operation, with meat sales rising and the variety of farm animals expanding.
+The farm has become a self-sustaining operation, with meat sales rising and the variety of farm animals expanding.

 The farm, located in Blackwell, Wis., was purchased by FCP in the late 1990s.
 Cattle were the original plan, but it was later decided to raise European red deer.
 The Red Deer Ranch housed red deer while providing a sustainable amount of venison for the tribal community.